tcongcq/autogen-model-laravel/README.md

 A small utility that supports the creation of basic Laravel Models based on the database structure.

+## The reason it exists in this world
+Something that serves Eon's super lazy purpose

 ## Installation

 Run git clone